r022919k/FloraFriend/README.md

 # FloraFriend
-An personal use app to teach me the local flora in the UK
+A personal use app to teach me the local flora in the UK